-This article will outline the different stages of arranging home care in the current environment, including any changes.
+This article outlines the 5 key stages of arranging home care to help point you in the right direction.

 5 Stages of Arranging Home Care